framples/campaign/README.md

 ### Information Included on Site: ###
     At this point I know that I will include the following information:
-        1. Name of Campaign
+        1. Epic pics
         2. Information on setting/environment
         3. Background on story/major questline
         4. Homebrew race options
         5. Homebrew class options
         6. Maps
         7. Pictures
-        8. Playlist w/ link to Spotify API of songs played during the campaign.
+        8. Playlist w/ link to Spotify API of songs played during the campaign
-        9. PDFs for players to build Characters on. (stretch)
+        9. PDFs for players to build Characters on (stretch)